Jump to:

 History

-Pain is the most common presenting symptom (72%), and it manifests as back pain, radicular pain, or central pain in 27%, 25%, and 20% of the cases, respectively.
-Weakness is the second most common presenting symptom (55%), followed by sensory loss (39%).
+The two most common presenting symptoms for patients with spinal tumors are pain and neurologic dysfunction.
+Pain can manifest as back pain, radicular pain, or central pain depending on the size and location of the tumor.
+Neurologic dysfunction can present as weakness, sensory loss, changes in reflexes, ambulatory difficulties and/or loss of voluntary control of bowel/bladder.
 The pattern of weakness, sensory loss, and functional deficits can assist in localization of the neurologic injury.
-Bladder or bowel incontinence is a less common presenting symptom (15%).
 Oncologic history and history of associated symptoms that may suggest cancer, such as decreased appetite, night pain, and unexpected weight loss, should be assessed.

 Physical examination

-A thorough neurologic examination should be conducted, with emphasis on proprioception, sensation to pinprick, temperature, and light touch, strength, reflexes, and muscle tone.
+A thorough neurologic examination should be conducted, with emphasis on proprioception, sensation to pinprick, light touch, and temperature as well as strength, reflexes, and muscle tone.
 Any skin characteristics that may indicate a congenital disease should be noted.
 Spinal deformities or palpable masses may be present.
-In the case of paraplegia or tetraplegia, rectal examination to evaluate voluntary sphincter tone and deep anal pressure is warranted.
+In the case of paraplegia or tetraplegia, rectal examination to evaluate voluntary anal contraction and deep anal pressure is warranted.
 A specific examination according to the International Standards for Neurological Classification of Spinal Cord Injury (ISNCSCI), which includes some of the previously mentioned components, should be conducted.

 Functional assessment

-The patient’s mobility should be evaluated, including ambulation, transfers, gait pattern, and any need for assistive devices.
-Activities of daily living, such as feeding, dressing, and grooming, should also be evaluated.
-The ability to perform necessary maneuvers for bowel and bladder cares should be examined.
-Physical therapists and occupational therapists are often involved in these assessments.
-The level of spinal cord injury will determine the neurologic and functional deficits and help focus the assessments.
+The neurological level of injury will drive neurological and functional deficits.
+The patient’s mobility should be evaluated, including ambulation, transfers, gait pattern, and any need for assistance or assistive devices.
+Activities of daily living, such as feeding, dressing, toileting, and grooming, should also be evaluated.
+Physical and occupational therapists are highly skilled in performing these assessments and should be involved as early as possible in the care of these patients .

 Laboratory studies